When Your Boss Is a Narcissist

 Assess and Block

-Want to learn more about handling difficult people in the workplace?
-Follow me on Twitter (@amycooperhakim), LinkedIn (Amy Cooper Hakim), and Facebook (Amy Cooper Hakim, Ph.D.).
-Read my book Working with Difficult People or visit www.amycooperhakim.com.
+Follow me on Twitter (@amycooperhakim), LinkedIn (Amy Cooper Hakim), and Facebook (Amy Cooper Hakim, Ph.D.) or visit amycooperhakim.com.

 Copyright© 2016 Amy Cooper Hakim